 "I wasn’t physically fit, and my hair looked like crap, but I knew I was going to try no matter what.
 I thought, ‘I’m a hairdresser.
 I’m gonna perm my own hair, and bleach my own hair, and I’m gonna rat it out two feet.’
 I thought I was ’80s, you know?
 I’m rockin’.
 It’d be cool to be a GLOW wrestler, and maybe I’ll fit in.
 I just knew I wanted to do this."

-With her hair properly poofed, she donned a black outfit and strode into the office with her best bad girl attitude in check.
+She donned a black outfit with her hair properly poofed and strode into the office with her best bad girl attitude in check.
 She slammed her hands on the desk and acted as much the part as she knew, thinking that they would be wowed into handing a part to her.
 The only sign of wow was the expression on Matt Cimber’s face.
 She left, not knowing whether or not she had just blown her only chance.

 One day turned into two, and then three, and she was starting to give up what fleeting hope she had left in the tank, but on day four, she got the call.
 They told her they wanted to see her in Las Vegas at their facility to try out for season three of the show.